Dylan Wruck: Playing career

 He took up an offer from the Iserlohn Roosters of the German elite league Deutsche Eishockey Liga (DEL) in 2014 and had 14 goals as well as 23 assists in 51 games of the 2014–15 campaign.
 Which was tops for a rookie that year.
 Wruck was named DEL Rookie of the Year in the 2013-14 Season.
 In March 2015, he put pen to paper on a new two-year deal with the Roosters.
 In October 2015, Wruck sustained a shoulder injury which kept him out for months.
 He spent parts of his rehab in his native Canada, before returning to Iserlohn.
 In the 2016–17 season, Wruck tallied eight goals and 16 assists in 52 DEL contests.
 He left Iserlohn after the conclusion of the season and inked a deal with fellow DEL side Kölner Haie on May 23, 2017.

 After recording just 2 assists in 35 regular season games in the 2017–18 season, Wruck left Kölner Haie and agreed to a one-year contract with his third DEL club, the Straubing Tigers, on May 2, 2018.
 In the 2018–19 season, Wruck compiled just 10 points in 39 games for the Tigers before leaving as a free agent at the conclusion of the season.

 On June 14, 2019, Wruck continued in Germany, securing a one-year contract with DEL2 club, Heilbronner Falken.
 Wruck became the 2019–20 DEL2 regular season top scorer with 24 goals and 64 assists.

+In his return to the DEL in 2022–23 season, after helping Löwen Frankfurt gain promotion from the DEL2 in his first season with the club, Wruck posted 6 goals and 28 points through 54 regular season games.
+Following their defeat in the playoff qualifiers to Düsseldorfer EG, Wruck left Frankfurt at the conclusion of his contract on March 19, 2023.

+On June 24, 2023, Wruck extended his professional career in Germany by agreeing to a one-year contract with third tier club, Hannover Scorpions of the Oberliga.